 N. Sharon Hill

-Dr. Hill previously worked for multinational companies in the United Kingdom, Belgium, Germany, and the United States.
-Her global, cross-functional business experience includes roles in information technology, six sigma quality improvement, organizational change, as well as corporate training and development.
+Before her academic career, Dr. Hill worked for multinational companies in the United Kingdom, Belgium, Germany, and the United States, including extensive experience leading global virtual teams.
+Her cross-functional business experience encompasses roles in information technology, six sigma quality improvement, organizational change, and corporate training and development.

 Dr. Hill received her Ph.D. in Business and Management from the University of Maryland, College Park.
 She also holds an M.B.A. in International Business and a Bachelor of Engineering in Mechanical Engineering with German.
 Dr. Hill is a member of the academic honor societies of Beta Gamma Sigma and Alpha Kappa Phi.